morganthomas/winning-arguments/winning-arguments.md

 In short, here is the conclusion I've arrived at.
 The sequent (**A1**,...,**An** entails **B**) is valid according to classical logic, if and only if there is no possible set of precise meanings for the vocabulary in the sequent under which **A1**,...,**An** are true and **B** is false.

+A precise meaning for a predicate classifies every object in the universe as satisfying or not satisfying the predicate.
+In the real world of language use, predicates are not precise in this sense.

+Predicate words in natural languages are almost always **vague**.
+What this means is that one can find intermediate cases where it is unclear whether or not the predicate applies.
+This situation is classically described with [the paradox of the heap](https://en.wikipedia.org/wiki/Sorites_paradox).

+Imagine a heap of sand.
+Imagine the process of removing sand from the heap one grain at a time, going on indefinitely until no sand remains where the heap was.
+At some point, one no longer has a heap of sand.
+This point is probably reached before the sand is entirely gone.
+For example, one grain of sand is probably not a heap.
+Two grains of sand is probably not a heap.

+If "is a heap" is a precise predicate, then at some point, removing a single grain of sand from the heap must cause us to pass from having a heap of sand to not having a heap of sand.
+However, it seems obvious that a single grain of sand cannot make the difference between having a heap of sand and not having a heap of sand.
+The usual conclusion is that "is a heap" is a **vague predicate**.
+"Is a heap" is somehow different from a precise predicate, in such a way that you cannot draw an exact line between heaps and non-heaps.

+There are many different theories of what it means for a predicate to be vague, and of how to make sense of vague predicates and their seemingly paradoxical nature.
+[PhilPapers has catalogued over a thousand scholarly works on "Vagueness and Indeterminacy."](https://philpapers.org/browse/vagueness-and-indeterminacy) The academic debate around vagueness is, as you might guess, stunningly intricate and complicated.

 ## Fallacies

 ## Biases